lale-help/lale-help/README.md

 A first version can be found at the path [/styles](https://staging.lale.help/styles)

+## Environments and deployment

+All lale environments are hosted on heroku.
+Use the script `bin/deploy {environment-name}` to deploy the latest code (master) and run migrations.

+### staging

+For testing/reviewing new features, bugfixes, change requests.
+Deploy whenever a new feature is ready or requires feedback.

+### demo

+Do a new release when production is released, or when requested.

+### production

+Do a new release when requested.

+Deploy
 ## Further documentation

 ... can be found on [the wiki](https://github.com/lale-help/lale-help/wiki)